Take the quiz

 top

-What other diseases have the same signs as diabetes?
+What other conditions have the same signs as diabetes?

 Dogs with diabetes mellitus drink more water and urinate more than normal.
-They usually have good or increased appetites but may nonetheless be losing weight.
-Other common diseases with these signs include Cushing’s disease (hyperadrenocorticism) and exocrine pancreatic insufficiency (EPI).
+They usually have good or increased appetites, but may be losing or not gaining weight.
+Other common conditions with these signs include Cushing’s condition (hyperadrenocorticism) and exocrine pancreatic insufficiency (EPI).

-To diagnose diabetes, your veterinarian will measure your dog’s blood glucose level and test your dog’s urine for glucose and ketones.
+To diagnose diabetes, your veterinarian will measure your dog’s blood glucose concentration and test your dog’s urine for glucose and ketones.

 top